|

 Direct

-Broking offers both low cost "Cash Rate"
+Broking offers a low cost "Cash

-(i.e. paid from a cash management account) and a "Credit
+Rate" (i.e. paid from a cash management

-trade.
-In Australia, 0.7% with a minimum of
+account) of 0.2%, with a minimum of NZ$29.90.

-trades up to $10,000 plus 0.3% on the balance above that
+A$30,000 plus a high 0.3% on the balance over

 |